March 17, 2021

 The veterans will know this option, of course it’s…

 What does VDHG invest in?
-This fund holds a portfolio of ETFs.
+This fund holds a portfolio of managed funds.
 Together, they form a globally diversified portfolio, which includes Aussie, international, emerging market and small cap shares.

 VDHG has 90% allocated to ‘growth’ assets, and 10% allocated to so-called ‘income’ assets, like fixed interest and bonds.
 Here’s the full breakdown…